jsfix-ci/npm-publish-files/README.md

   <br/>
 </div>

-If you want to build a large npm project into a sub folder `dist/`, but then treat that as the root directory for the published package, you will need to copy all other files npm includes in the publish.
+If you want to build a large npm project into a sub folder `dist/`, but then treat that as the root directory for the published package, you will need to copy all other special files npm includes in the publish.
 Let `npm-publish-files` do that for you!

 ### Install